dbt-labs/dbt-codegen/README.md

 ## Contributing

-To contirbute code to this package, please follow the steps outlined in the `integration_tests` directory's [README](https://github.com/dbt-labs/dbt-codegen/blob/main/integration_tests/README.md) file.
+To contribute code to this package, please follow the steps outlined in the `integration_tests` directory's [README](https://github.com/dbt-labs/dbt-codegen/blob/main/integration_tests/README.md) file.